Redefining Cancer Diagnostics and Treatment with Metabolic Imaging

 The metabolism of a healthy cell follows clear rules.
 However, in some diseases, the metabolism changes at a cellular level.
 The most well-known example of a disease that alters cellular metabolism is cancer.

 This alteration in energy metabolism is observed in most types of cancer and is known as the Warburg Effect.
-More than 100 years ago, Otto Heinrich Warburg identified the altered glucose metabolism that occur in most cancer cells.
+More than 100 years ago, Otto Heinrich Warburg identified the altered glucose metabolism that occurs in most cancer cells.
 We also know that these changes occur at a very early stage of cancer development.
 Even before cancer manifests as a classic tumor, metabolic alterations already take place at the cellular level.
-This represents a unique opportunity for us!
+This represents a unique opportunity for us.

 This Approach Offers Many Advantages:

-- Radiation-Free Examination: By using MRI, we completely avoid radioactive radiation.
+• Radiation-Free Examination: By using MRI, we completely avoid radioactive radiation.
 Patients are not exposed to any harmful effects, and scans can be performed as frequently as needed without concern.